Best All-Inclusive Family Hotels in Crete (2026 Edition)

 💡Tips for booking an all-inclusive resort in Crete

 - 1Book 6 months ahead for July-August.
 Creta Maris and Atlantica Caldera sell out by February for the July peak, and last-minute prices jump 40%.
+If Crete is booked out, all-inclusive resorts in Corfu offer a similar vibe at comparable prices.

 - 2Ask whether the all-inclusive includes the à la carte restaurants or charges extra.
 At Kiani Beach and Sunshine Village, all restaurants are included.
 At Atlantica Caldera, the Japanese and Thai venues are à la carte with a supplement of 15-25 EUR per adult.